corollari/neo-PubSub/readme.md

-wss://pubsub.main.neologin.io/event?contract=0xfb84b0950e8fd366af566b2911d6183e4b0367f7 # Events from a specific contract wss://pubsub.main.neologin.io/mempool/tx # A transaction has entered in the mempool (but may not be inside a block yet) wss://pubsub.main.neologin.io/block # A block is finalized wss://pubsub.main.neologin.io/mempool/block # A block is propagated (still not finalized)
+wss://pubsub.main.neologin.io/event?contract=0xfb84b0950e8fd366af566b2911d6183e4b0367f7 # Events from a specific contract wss://pubsub.main.neologin.io/mempool/tx # A transaction has entered in the mempool (but may not be inside a block yet) wss://pubsub.main.neologin.io/block # A block is finalized
 ```

 You can test these websocket endpoints directly [here](https://corollari.github.io/neo-PubSub/) or check [some response examples](#example-events).